-The secondary ignition system circuit is; between the ignition coil and the spark plug.
+The secondary ignition system consists of, everything between the ignition coil and the spark plug.

-So, Over the years, secondary ignition systems have changed.
-Consequently, to make the systems more reliable; durable and adjustable; to suit the needs of modern engines.
-These days you can get both electronic ignition systems; and distributorless ignition systems.
+Above all, the secondary ignition system, has made vast improvements over the years.
+In other words, to make the systems more; reliable, durable and adjustable, to suit the needs of modern engines.
+These days you can get both, electronic ignition systems and distributorless ignition systems.

-So, Problems in the secondary circuit, could cause issues with the ignition.
-Furthermore, problems in the primary circuit or; the fuel injection system could also affect the ignition.
-It is necessary to use an oscilloscope and a secondary pick-up probe to confirm problems in the secondary circuit.
-Remember that the secondary circuit has high-voltage current running through it.
-So, keep safety guidelines in mind when working with this.
+So, problems in the secondary circuit, could cause issues with the ignition.
+In addition, any problems in the primary circuit or the fuel injection system, could also affect the ignition.
+Remember that the secondary circuit, has high-voltage current running through it.
+So, keep safety guidelines in mind, when working with this.